 Scott French was born in Atlanta, GA.
 At fourteen, he began to travel while playing in jazz bands between New Orleans and Detroit.
-On the road, he experienced many cities and was exposed to the nightlife and its divers rage of characters.
+On the road, he experienced many cities and was exposed to the nightlife and its diverse range of characters.
 Fascinated by human emotion and relationships, Scott began to draw between musical sets, recording the scenes around him.

-Although his time with Martin was well spent, Scott wanted to return to his focus in drawing and painting.
-His need to gain more knowledge working in two dimensional mediums lead him to enroll in the illustration program at Portfolio Center.
+Although his time with Martin was well spent, Scott wanted to return to his focus on drawing and painting.
+His need to gain more knowledge working in two-dimensional mediums lead him to enroll in the illustration program at Portfolio Center.
 That environment exposed Scott to various illustration techniques that would become useful in his exploration as an artist.
-He met and worked with many modern day illustrators such as Craig Nelson, The Rudnak, Margaret Dyer and Gary Weiss.
-To balance his training as an illustrator, Scott enrolled at the Scottsdale Artist School where he studied renaissance painting techniques with Thomas Buechner and figure painting with Milt Kobayashi.
+He met and worked with many modern-day illustrators such as Craig Nelson, The Rudnak, Margaret Dyer, and Gary Weiss.
+To balance his training as an illustrator, Scott enrolled at the Scottsdale Artist School where he studied Renaissance painting techniques with Thomas Buechner and figure painting with Milt Kobayashi.

-Many of Scott’s early influences include artists such as Egon Schiele, Nicolai Fechin, Frank Dubeneck and John Singer Sargent.
-Among the illustrators, Scott’s work has been influenced by Dean Cornwell, Norman Rockwell, and Malcom Liepke.
+Many of Scott’s early influences include artists such as Egon Schiele, Nicolai Fechin, Frank Dubeneck, and John Singer Sargent.
+Among the illustrators, Scott’s work has been influenced by Dean Cornwell, Norman Rockwell, and Malcolm Liepke.